Jerakin/DefBuild/README.md

 adb install "./build/default/My Game.apk"
 ```

-You can instead do this and builder will figure out the paths and identifiers for you, (if you do repeated build you
+You can instead do this and defbuild will figure out the paths and identifiers for you, (if you do repeated build you
 don't have to specify platform, it remembers last platform used)
 ```
-builder build . -p android
+defbuild build . -p android
-builder install .
+defbuild install .
-builder uninstall .
+defbuild uninstall .
 ```